What to Expect - Instructors

 What should I do if a student refuses to wear a face covering?

-You are not obligated to actively enforce the campus face covering policy in your classroom.
+Since returning to in-person instruction in fall 2021, you are not obligated to actively enforce the campus face covering policy in your classroom.
 If you choose to engage with a student who is not wearing a face covering, first, privately confirm with the student that they do not have an approved accommodation that excuses them from wearing a face covering.
 Such accommodations (in the form of a letter from Student Disability Services) will be very rare.
 If they do not have an accommodation, remind the student of the campus face covering policy and ask them to wear a face covering.
 If the student refuses, remind them that they can be subject to a student conduct proceeding.
 If the student still refuses, you may ask the student to leave as you would ask a student who is being disruptive.
 If the student refuses to leave, you may cancel your class.
-To initiate a student conduct proceeding for an undergraduate, file a report with Student Conduct and Academic Integrity Programs here; for graduate students, contact Associate Dean Ertem Tuncel in the Graduate Division at firstname.lastname@example.org.
+To initiate a student conduct proceeding for an undergraduate, file a report with Student Conduct and Academic Integrity Programs here; for graduate students, contact Associate Dean Ertem Tuncel in the Graduate Division at email@example.com.
 Do not contact UCPD for cases of non-compliance with COVID-19 health and safety requirements.

 - How will classrooms and shared teaching equipment be kept clean?